Reproductive Clinical Science PhD Admission

 Candidates must have completed all master's degree requirements and have been issued a master’s degree prior to matriculating as an EVMS student.
 If the master's degree was issued by a U.S. college or university, as a general rule it should be from a regionally accredited institution.
 However, the program may grant exceptions on a case-by-case basis.
 Official transcripts from the awarding institution must specify the date upon which the degree was issued.
 Graduate-level transfer credits will be considered on a case-by-case basis.

 Listed below are the requirements for application and admission into the RCS PhD program.
 If you have any questions or concerns about these requirements, please contact the program.

 - Have a Master of Science degree in one of the following areas: Clinical Embryology, Biology, Molecular Biology, Developmental Biology, Reproductive Sciences or Biochemistry.
 Other Master of Science Degrees may be acceptable; contact the program to inquire.

 - Have a grade point average (GPA) of 3.0 (B) or higher in the master's degree.

 - Prerequisites: Have successfully completed a master's in Clinical Embryology and Andrology or in an acceptable master’s with one semester of each of the following:

 - Genetics or Developmental Biology

-- GRE scores submitted
+- Submit GRE scores.

 This website reflects current program information, including admissions criteria and curricula.
 Information is subject to change.